 We may be tempted to think of intercultural communication as interaction between two people from different countries.
 While two distinct national passports may be artifacts, or nonverbal representations of communication, what happens when two people from two different parts of the same country communicate?
-From high and low Germanic dialects, to the perspective of an Easterner versus a Westerner in Canada, to the rural versus urban dynamic, our geographic, linguistic, educational, sociological, and psychological traits influence our communication.
+From high and low Germanic dialects, to the perspective of a Southerner versus a Northerner in the United States, to the rural versus urban dynamic, our geographic, linguistic, educational, sociological, and psychological traits influence our communication.